[Pursuant to SCHEDULE B to sub-regulation (1) and sub-regulation (2) of regulation 9 of SEBI (Prohibition of Insider Trading) Regulations, 2015]

 - Any changes in policies, plans or operations of the Company.

 The time for commencement of closing of trading window shall be decided by the Company.

-All Directors and Designated Employees of the Company shall conduct all their dealings in the securities of the Company only in a valid trading window and shall not deal in any transaction involving the purchase or sale of the Company's securities during the periods when trading window is closed, as referred to in paragraph (A) or during any other periods as may be prescribed by the Company from time to time.
+All Directors and Designated Employees of the Company shall conduct all their dealings in the securities of the Company only in the Notional Trading Window and shall not deal in any transaction involving the purchase or sale of the Company's securities during the periods when trading window is closed, as referred to in paragraph (A) or during any other periods as may be prescribed by the Company from time to time.

 In case of ESOPs, exercise of option may be allowed in the period when the trading window is closed.
 However, sale of shares allotted on exercise of ESOPs shall not be allowed when trading window is closed.

 Initial disclosureEvery promoter, Key Managerial person and Director shall disclose their holding of the company as on date of these regulations taking into effect, to the Company within 30 days of regulations taking effect.

 Every person on appointment as Key Managerial Personnel or a Director of the Company or upon becoming a promoter shall disclose his holdings to the Company as on date of appointment or upon becoming promoter within 7 days of appointment.

 continual disclosureEvery promoter, employee and director shall disclose to the Company the number of securities acquired or disposed of within two working days of such transaction if the value of the securities treaded, whether in one transaction or a series of transactions aggregates to a traded value in excess of 10% or ten lakhs or such value as may be specified.
 Compliance Officer shall notify the particulars of such trading to the stock exchange on which the securities are listed within two trading days of receipt of the disclosure or from becoming aware of such information.